r-janovskis/redditreader/README.md

 - Stage changes with command `git add *`
 - Make initial commit `git commit -m "Initialize project"`
 - Push initial project setup to remote github repo `git push --set-upstream origin main`

+### Adding routing

+For a good craic I decided to add some routing, so that user would see changes in the browsers URL as he changes reddit topic.
+For this to be possible there were several steps to be taken:

+- We need to install 'react-router-dom' using command `npm install --save react-router-dom`
+- After we have added 'react-router-dom' to our project we can start implementing the feature.
+I was taking advantage of **useNavigate()** function to make URL changes when user picks a topic.
+- I also had to make changes in **main.tsx** to support app's rendering on different routes.
+I used nested routes and a placeholder value to represent differnet routes and which components we want to render for each route.
+(This application is simple, so we pretty much render same component for all routes)
+- Trickiest part about adding routes came for the tests.
+Adding **useNavigate()** broke all test cases that were rendering components...
+To fix that I needed to render components between BrowserRouter tags as in example below:
+  **&lt;BrowserRouter>** &lt;Component> **&lt;/BrowserRouter>**

 ---